DevThant/react-hangman/hope.md

 </style>
 ```

-### Step 3: Testing the Changes
+### Step 3: Test the Changes

-After making these changes, test the scroll behavior again.
-Place your mouse over the `SidePanel` or the dropdown and ensure that scrolling within these components does not affect the `SplitView`.
+After making these changes, test the scroll behavior again by placing your mouse over the `SidePanel` or the dropdown and ensuring that scrolling within these components does not affect the `SplitView`.
+If the issue persists, further debugging might be needed to ensure that no other parts of your application are interfering with the scroll behavior.

-By stopping the scroll propagation, you can ensure that the scroll events are contained within the intended component, allowing for independent scrolling in the `SplitView`, `SidePanel`, and dropdown components.
+These steps ensure that the scroll events are contained within the intended component, allowing for independent scrolling in the `SplitView`, `SidePanel`, and dropdown components.
 If the issue persists, further debugging might be needed to ensure that no other parts of your application are interfering with the scroll behavior.